Skip to primary navigation Skip to content Skip to footer

 The Importance of Coral Reefs

-Economical good and services
+Economical goods and services

 Coral reefs provide approximately $30 billion dollars’ worth of goods and services to human beings each year (Kittinger et al. 2012).
 Although coral reefs only cover 0.1-0.5% of the ocean floor, approximately 1/3 of the world’s fishes inhabit these ecosystems.
 In fact, millions of people around the globe rely on coral reefs for their main source of protein.
 Since coral reefs are aesthetically beautiful ecosystems, many recreational and tourisms related activities such as diving, and snorkeling occur on coral reefs.